Horobol/godot-background-inputs-demo/README.md

 ### src

 This folder contains the C++ code that implements the custom Node.
-At its core it simply uses the Windows `GetAsyncKeyState` method to listen for key events at that frame.
-Due to how its implemented this works for events while the application is unfocused, particularly useful for hotkeys.
-Additionally it sets up a signal and emits it.
+Platform dependant code will behave differently for each operating system but will ultimately result in input being captured regardless of whether the Godot window is in focus or not.
+Each OS has a slightly different approach:

+#### Windows

+- Simply uses the `GetAsyncKeyState` method to check the state of the keys in the map on a given frame.
+For this demo I have mapped out the F1-F12 keys.
+[Check the Microsoft Docs for more information on GetAsyncKeyState](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getasynckeystate)

+#### MacOS

+- Similar to the Windows implementation, this uses the `CGEventSourceKeyState` method to check the state of the keys in the map on a given frame.
+F1-F12 keys are mapped.
+[Check the Apple Docs for more information on CGEventSourceKeyState](https://developer.apple.com/documentation/coregraphics/1408768-cgeventsourcekeystate)

+#### Linux

+- This one is slightly more interesting as there is no official API for this.
+A file descriptor is opened that will attempt to read incoming events from the keyboard input device (currently hardcoded, but looking at how this can automatically detect the right input source) and read an event per frame.
+Unlike the previous two operating systems, the linux variant will emit a signal for all keys and display their integer keycode.